-- 1. xCAT is only supported on z/VM 5.4 or newer. - 2. zHCP is only supported on RHEL 5.3/SLES 10 SP2 or newer. - 3.
-The zHCP was tested on SLES 10.2/10.3 and RHEL 5.4.
-Other releases of SLES and RHEL should also be supported. - 4.
-The default autoyast and kickstart templates available on xCAT was tested on SLES 10.2/10.3, SLES 11/11.1 and RHEL 5.3/5.4/5.5.
-Other releases of SLES and RHEL should also be supported. - 5.
-Statelite is only supported on SLES 11 or newer, and RHEL 5.4 or newer. - 6.
-Nodes that the zHCP manages must have the VMCP Linux module. - 7.
-SCSI/FCP disks are not yet supported in cloning.
-Only ECKD disks are supported. - 8.
-The zHCP should be attached to only one network, and it must be a Layer 2 network, either Guest LAN or VSwitch.
-Nodes that are managed by this zHCP must be on the same network. - 9.
-In order for the xCAT MN to manage across multiple CECs, you must use Layer 2 VSWITCHes.
-The newtork hardware must be configured in such a way that these VSWITCHes can communicate across CECs.
+- 1. xCAT is only supported on z/VM 5.4 or newer, and SLES 10 SP2 or newer. - 2. zHCP is only supported on RHEL 5.4 or newer, and SLES 10 SP2 or newer. - 3.
+The default autoyast and kickstart templates available on xCAT was tested on SLES 10.2/10.3/11/11.1 and RHEL 5.3/5.4/5.5. - 4.
+Statelite is only supported on SLES 11 or newer, and RHEL 5.4 or newer. - 5.
+Nodes that the zHCP manages must have the Linux VMCP module. - 6.
+SCSI/FCP disks are not yet supported.
+Only ECKD disks are supported. - 7.
+The zHCP should be attached to only one network, and it must be a layer 2 network, either a guest LAN or VSwitch.
+Nodes that are managed by this zHCP must be on the same network. - 8.
+In order for the xCAT MN to manage across multiple LPARs and CECs, you must use a layer 2 VSwitch.
+The network hardware must be configured in such a way that these VSwitches can communicate across multiple LPARs and CECs.

-Appendix A: Setting Up a Private Network
+Appendix A: Setting Up a Second Network

-The purpose of this section is to detail how to setup a private network based on a Layer 2 VSWITCH.
+The purpose of this section is to detail how to setup a second network based on a layer 2 VSwitch.

 SSH to the desire Linux where you want to setup the private network.
-A network script must be added under /etc/sysconfig/network-scripts/ to let the system know about the new interface and a qeth group must be created under /sys/bus/ccwgroup/drivers/qeth/group.
+A network script must be added under /etc/sysconfig/network-scripts/ to let the system know about the new interface and a geth group must be created under /sys/bus/ccwgroup/drivers/geth/group.